Enum classes

 Working with enum constants

-Enum classes in Kotlin have synthetic methods for listing the defined enum constants and getting an enum constant by its name.
+Enum classes in Kotlin have synthetic properties and methods for listing the defined enum constants and getting an enum constant by its name.
 The signatures of these methods are as follows (assuming the name of the enum class is EnumClass

 ):